aleksahak/DiBaseRNA/README.md

 the folder with the actual structure files that comprise the database.

-DiBaseRNA_DB/DiBaseRNA_A:

-the database with hydrogen atoms optimised by AM1.
+- DiBaseRNA_DB/DiBaseRNA_A - the database with hydrogen atoms optimised by AM1.
 Optimisation of only the hydrogen positions are done on each of the dimeric structures, with non-planarities removed by projecting the hydrogens onto the ring plane.

-DiBaseRNA_DB/DiBaseRNA_B:

-the database where the monomers in each of the dimeric structures are constructed from the etalon A, G, U and C structures obtained by tight RB3LYP/6-311+G(2d,p) optimisation.
+- DiBaseRNA_DB/DiBaseRNA_B - the database where the monomers in each of the dimeric structures are constructed from the etalon A, G, U and C structures obtained by tight RB3LYP/6-311+G(2d,p) optimisation.
 Thus, only the interring positions are inferred from the experimental RNA structures.

-DiBaseRNA_DB/DiBaseRNA_B/DiBaseRNA_metadata.txt:

-the file with the structure and source information for each structure file in the database, mapping the information onto the used RNA05 structure database.
+- DiBaseRNA_DB/DiBaseRNA_B/DiBaseRNA_metadata.txt - the file with the structure and source information for each structure file in the database, mapping the information onto the used RNA05 structure database.

-DiBaseRNA_ATLAS:
-the folder with all the stereo visualisation files and figures for the DiBaseRNA database.
+- DiBaseRNA_ATLAS - the folder with all the stereo visualisation files and figures for the DiBaseRNA database.

-DiBaseRNA_ATLAS/Chimera_scenes:

-the folder with the 3D visualisation files to be used with USCF Chimera program.
+- DiBaseRNA_ATLAS/Chimera_scenes - the folder with the 3D visualisation files to be used with USCF Chimera program.

-DiBaseRNA_ATLAS/DiBaseRNA_ATLAS.docx:

-the MS Word source of the DiBaseRNA_ATLAS.pdf file.
+- DiBaseRNA_ATLAS/DiBaseRNA_ATLAS.docx - the MS Word source of the DiBaseRNA_ATLAS.pdf file.

-DiBaseRNA_ATLAS.pdf:

-the visual guide to the DiBaseRNA database.
+- DiBaseRNA_ATLAS.pdf - the visual guide to the DiBaseRNA database.

 ### How to cite the DiBaseRNA database and atlas? ###